snehaldutta/StartupDashboard/README.md

 # 📊 Startup Success Prediction Dashboard

 A Streamlit-based web application that predicts the success probability of a startup using machine learning.
-Users can input startup-related features and receive a success/failure prediction along with confidence and insights about industry funding trends.
+Users can input startup-related features and receive success/failure predictions and insights about industry funding trends.

 ---